-Facebook In $5 Billion Privacy Settlement With FTC; Zuckerberg Could Face Penalties
+FTC To Hold Facebook CEO Mark Zuckerberg Liable For Any Future Privacy Violations

 Also, according to regulators, the company conducted facial recognition tracking on 60 million users without proper consent.
 Facebook must notify users who were affected and offer to delete the data collected.

+"We have heard that words and apologies are not enough and that we need to show action.
+By resolving both the SEC and the FTC investigations, we hope to close this chapter and turn our focus and resources toward the future," the company said.

+In a separate post, Zuckerberg wrote: "We have a responsibility to protect people's privacy.
+We already work hard to live up to this responsibility, but now we're going to set a completely new standard for our industry."

-Facebook declined to comment on the terms set by the FTC.
-In an earnings call earlier this year, the company disclosed it was expected to pay a multi-billion-dollar fine to regulators.
+In an earnings call earlier this year, Facebook disclosed it was expected to pay a multi-billion-dollar fine to regulators.
 Following the company's announcement, the stock price jumped.
 Investors continued to have faith in the business.

-Some critics charge the fine is too small, but Kohm said it sends a tough message.
+Some critics charge the FTC fine is too small, but Kohm said it sends a tough message.

 "The idea that $5 billion is a slap on the wrist just doesn't pass the laugh test.
 It is an enormous amount of profits," he said. "[Facebook] didn't give it up easily.
 It is way higher than any case in U.S. history other than Deepwater Horizon [the Gulf of Mexico oil spill], where there was massive amounts of harm."